MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 create an Azure private endpoint using Azure PowerShell.md

 ```

-## Test connectivity to the Private Endpoint
+## Task 6: Test connectivity to the Private Endpoint

 In this section, you'll use the virtual machine you created in the previous step to connect to the SQL server across the Private Endpoint.